 Our facades need to be covered with a texture, as well as the tree.
-To do this, again open the texture from which we created the facades, place it above the groups with the houses.
+To do this, open again the texture from which we created the facades and place it above the groups with the houses.

 Switch the Layer Mode to Soft Light, reduce the saturation (Ctrl+U) with the middle slider to the left.